 Once deposited, your works are automatically sent to OPUS and placed temporarily in Closed Access until reviewed by UTS Library staff.

 - Library staff check to ensure compliance with copyright and publisher agreements.

 - If the version you supplied cannot be made available via OPUS, you may receive an email requesting a copy of the Accepted Manuscript.

 Once items are cleared of copyright constraints and/or publisher embargoes, the work is moved to Open Access and made accessible to the public.
 View OPUS Help > Deposit for further information.

 UTS Library manages the University’s Open Access Press, UTS ePRESS.
 The Press publishes high quality peer reviewed research of both UTS and non-UTS authors.

 Established in 2003, UTS ePRESS has published over 20 peer reviewed journals with over a million article downloads per year, over 35 books, and various conference proceedings and student journals.

 Fully Open Access, the Press has the University’s mission at its heart – to combine research excellence and positive societal impact for the communities in which it is embedded – local, national, and international.
 Of great importance to UTS ePRESS is the publication of Indigenous authors and their supporters and other works of social conscience and research excellence.
-Often giving a voice to the disenfranchised, UTS ePRESS serves the UTS mission to be a world leading public university of technology for the benefit of all.
-The Press is managed by the Library’s Office of Scholarly Communication.
+Often giving a voice to the disenfranchised, UTS ePRESS serves the UTS mission to be a world-leading public university of technology for the benefit of all.
+The Press is managed by the Library’s Open Scholarship and Copyright department.